• Oct 06, 2025

 Feel free to save this picture to your device

-Serving as a money mule damages one’s credit and financial standing.
+Serving as a money mule can damage one’s credit and financial standing.
 Consequences include closure of payment accounts, loan and credit denial, difficulties getting a phone contract, and others.
-Also, law enforcement agencies warn that muling is a serious crime that can lead to up to 14 years of imprisonment in the UK and 30 years in the US.

 Money laundering through money mules